-7.2.4.8.4 DL INNER LOOP POWER CONTROL
+7.2.4.8.4 DL Inner Loop Power Control

-The DL Inner Loop Power Control sets the power of the downlink dedicated physical channels.
-It receives the quality target from DL Outer Loop Power Control and quality estimates of the downlink dedicated physical control channel.
-The power control commands are sent on the uplink dedicated physical control channel to the UTRAN.
+The DL Inner Loop Power Control sets the power of the downlink dedicated [TDD - and shared] physical channels.
+It receives the quality target from DL Outer Loop Power Control and quality estimates of the [FDD - downlink dedicated physical control channel] [TDD - downlink dedicated physical channels and physical downlink shared channels if any].
+The power control commands are sent on the [FDD - uplink dedicated physical control channel] [TDD - uplink dedicated physical channels if any].